 Upon graduation, I applied for jobs in various mental health facilities.
 Soon thereafter, I started working at a psychiatric hospital, as a mental health technician.
 The milieu of mental health and medicine became more tangible, and less abstract, as I interacted with various staff members and numerous patients.
 Eventually, I decided that I wanted to attend medical school.
 I completed post-graduate requirements and matriculated into medical school.
 A passion for psychology and neuroscience ameliorated my drive for pursuing psychiatry.
 In 2015, I moved to Alabama, where I attended the Alabama College of Osteopathic Medicine.

 As a future psychiatrist, I anticipate maintaining the utmost respect for the interior landscape of each patient, while offering caring communication, active listening, sharp observational skills, and an in-depth knowledge of today's neuroscience and pharmacology.
 Psychiatry is a wonderfully challenging multi-disciplinary field that necessitates creativity, precise judgment, patience, and most important of all — compassion.
-I am very interested in addiction and integrative psychiatry.
 In my free time, I enjoy listening to new music, working out, podcasts, and exploring NJ and NY.
 I am extremely excited and ineffably thankful to be starting my training at Rutgers NJMS, and to be part of the NJMS family.

 Yonatan Kaplan, MD